gullinbursti/VolleyBackend/README.md

   commit the dependencies in my vendor directory?][composer vendor commit]
 - __Do__ commit `composer.lock` (along with `composer.json`) into version control.
 Please read: [composer.lock - The
   Lock File][composer composer.lock].
-- Run `./composer.phar update --working-dir code` every so often to make sure your local clone is up to date.
+- Run `./composer.phar update` every so often to make sure your local clone is up to date.

 Even though the [Composer installation instruction][composer install doc] calls for using `curl` to install `composer.phar`, __do not__ do it.
 Reason being: